AMVSoftware/NSaga/README.md

 # NSaga
 Lightweight Saga management framework for .Net.
 Provides an easy way to create sagas in your application.
-Saga is a long-running operation or a transaction;
+A Saga is a long-running operation or a transaction;
-Sagas have dependedencies and a state.
+Sagas have dependencies and state.
 NSaga provides you with easy means to inject dependencies and persist saga state.

 Please read more on how to use this framework in [Documentation](https://github.com/AMVSoftware/NSaga/wiki).